dfns/example-scripts/README.md

-# example-scripts
+# Dfns Api usage examples

-Example scripts using Dfns api
+This repo contains example scripts of how Dfns api can be used.